 American Community Survey Data - Census Bureau

-Outline: Facts cover topics such as disability income educational attainment housing and family structure for all geographies with populations of 65000 or more.
+Synopsis: Facts cover topics such as disability income educational attainment housing and family structure for all geographies with populations of 65000 or more.
+The U.S. Census Bureau released the results of the 2009 American Community Survey (ACS), one of a series of data products the Census Bureau is releasing in the coming months that provides information on the nation's population.

 Main DigestThe U.S. Census Bureau released the results of the 2009 American Community Survey (ACS), one of a series of data products the Census Bureau is releasing in the coming months that provides information on the nation's population.